lambdaclass/concrete/site/content/guide/landing.md

 Concrete is also aiming at something broader than "a working compiler": a compiler that can explain itself, surface audit-relevant facts directly, and eventually produce inspectable and reproducible outputs that users can trust.

-The feature list hides the deepest consequence.
-The things Concrete refuses — closures, trait objects, macros, separate compilation — are exactly what make whole-program reasoning tractable elsewhere impossible or expensive: every call target is known at compile time, so the call graph is a complete, checkable artifact rather than an approximation.
-Rust gives this up to `dyn`, macros, and crates; SPARK buys it back with heavy annotation.
-Concrete gets it by construction, and it is what lets per-function evidence (authority, obligations, proofs) compose into claims about a whole binary.
+The feature list hides a deeper consequence.
+By refusing closures, trait objects, source-generating macros, and separate-compilation opacity, Concrete keeps callable values inside a closed set of named functions.
+A function-pointer target may still be selected at runtime, so a sound call graph must retain its possible target set rather than pretending every call is direct.
+Even so, the set is statically enumerable.
+That is the structure needed for per-function evidence about authority, obligations, and proofs to grow into conservative whole-program facts.
+The actual composition theorems remain a direction of the proof work, not a shipped claim.

 One important long-term direction is an explicit high-integrity profile: stricter execution and safety modes for critical code, built around bounded behavior, analyzability, and better evidence rather than feature sprawl.